NicoloMarsucco/ML-financial-modelling/README.md

 * (Grid search for every period)

 #### ANALYSIS BIAS
-* Compute rolling average bias
-	* Same as paper?
-When different?
-(Statistical test)
-* replicate table 2 , figure 7 a and b
-	why end bias there is a negative point in q1?
 * Analyse bias groupby company, number of analyst that do estimates, ffi48, etc